University Park, Los Angeles: Geography

+Demographics

+2000

 A total of 23,596 people lived in University Park's 1.17 square miles, according to the 2000 U.S. census—averaging 20,217 people per square mile, among the highest population densities in the city as a whole.
-Population was estimated at 25,181 in 2008.
 The median age was 23, considered young when compared to the city as a whole.
 The percentage of residents aged 19 to 34 was among the county's highest.

 The $16,533 median household income in 2008 dollars was considered low for the city and county.
 The percentage of households earning $20,000 or less (56.6%) was the second-largest in Los Angeles County, outplaced only by Downtown Los Angeles.
 The average household size of 2.7 people was average for the city.
 Renters occupied 92.2% of the housing units, and homeowners occupied the rest.

 In 2000 there were 590 families headed by single parents, or 20.3%, a rate that was high for the county and the city.
 The percentages of never-married women (61.5) and never-married men (67.2) were among the county's highest.

 In the same year there were 198 military veterans, or 1% of the population, considered low when compared to the city and county as a whole.

+2008

+Population was estimated at 25,181 in 2008.

 Education

-Just 23.7% of University Park residents aged 25 or older had completed a four-year degree in 2000, about average when compared with the city and the county at large, but the percentage of those residents with less than a high school diploma was high for the county.
-The percentage of the same residents with a master's degree or higher was also high for the county.

-The schools within University Park's boundaries are: